rembold-cs151-master/HW0/README.md

 # Problem Set 1

-Due the night of September 11 at midnight

 ## Instructions:
-The pdf has all the basic instructions, but here are some additional guidelines.
+The guide has all the basic instructions, but here are some additional guidelines.
 - [ ] Code for Problem 1 should be written in the file called `Karel_Newspaper.py` included in the repository.
 Please do not forget to fill out the meta-data information in the comments at the top of the template!
 	- Your program only has to work for a single world in this case, which is loaded by default.
 - [ ] Code for Problem 2 should be written in the file called `Karel_Painting.py` included in the repository.
 Please do not forget to fill out the meta-data information in the comments at the top of the template!